Skyhawkbotics/firstdocs/CONTRIBUTING.md

 5. Follow GitHub's instructions to create a pull request for your changes.

 Once you have made your changes, we will review them, and if they pass, we will merge your pull request and it will become part of the documentation.

+## Adding Your Team Page

+1. Go to `source/docs/teams` folder in GitHub.
+2. Create a file with this format: `[team-number].md`
+   - If your team number is `12345`, name your file `12345.md`.
+3. Populate your file with the information you wish to add.
+4. Once you are done, click the green "Commit changes" button.
+5. Follow GitHub's instructions to create a pull request for your changes.